Mapping the gender attrition gap in academic psychology: Public Significance Statement

+To address these limitations, this study adopts a complementary approach by focusing on career continuity in research output.
+Because comprehensive data on academic rank and promotion are not consistently available at scale, we rely on publication-based indicators, which are widely used in the literature as proxies for research engagement and career persistence in large-scale, cross-national studies \parencite{Kwiek2025_attrition, GonzalezSalmon2025_bibliometric}.
+Accordingly, we conceptualize academic careers in terms of sustained research activity and define attrition as the cessation of publishing over time.
+Using large-scale bibliometric data, we track researchers longitudinally from their entry into publishing in psychology, enabling a global and career-long perspective on retention.
+This approach makes it possible to identify when gender differences in persistence emerge and to examine how they accumulate over time, while clearly distinguishing publication-based career trajectories from formal academic rank.

-Our research aims to advance the understanding of gender disparities in academia by adopting a career-long perspective to examine when gender differences in academic retention emerge, how they evolve, and what factors help explain them.
-Using longitudinal bibliometric data in psychology---a large but often overlooked field with a pronounced leaky pipeline---we track researchers from their academic entry to identify the key transition points where their trajectories diverge and representation gaps widen.
-We assess how gender differences in research performance, collaboration networks, and institutional prestige relate to retention across career stages, and examine whether gender gaps in attrition remain after accounting for these bibliometrically measurable characteristics.
-By offering a more dynamic and field-specific perspective, this study offers a nuanced understanding of the leaky pipeline in academia and provides evidence that can inform targeted, career-stage-specific strategies to promote gender equity in academic progression, particularly in disciplines where gendered dynamics are underexamined.
+Our research aims to advance the understanding of gender disparities in academic psychology by examining when gender differences in academic attrition arise, how they change across career stages, and the extent to which they can be explained by differences in research performance, collaboration networks, and institutional context.
+By providing a longitudinal, career-stage-specific perspective, the study offers a nuanced insight into the leaky pipeline in academic psychology and provides evidence that can inform targeted, career-stage-specific strategies to promote gender equity in academic progression.